BobGenom/arduino_sketches/RCX2_IR_Programmer1/README.md

 Description
 -----
-This is a half duplex solution.
-Therefore it needs aprox. twice the time for programming the lego RCX brick when compared to the original lego tower.
-For example: for programming a 7850 Bytes program you need about 150 secs whereas with a full duplex hardware you need 80 secs.

-This is, because producing the carrier 38khz when sending a data byte over IR is done busy waiting and not using interrupts.
+Producing the carrier 38khz when sending a data byte over IR is done busy waiting and not using interrupts.
 All timing values in function send(data) are manualy optimized for a 16MHz ATmega32u4.
 So this (not using interrupts) is a more generic solution which should work on many Arduino flavours.

-A future version might use interrupts and could be able to do transmission in full duplex to speed up data transfer.
+A future version might use interrupts.

 Usage
 -----